iceruntime/docs/how-it-works.md

  - unification of developer tooling.
  - integration with the Nix ecosystem.

+### That sounds good!
+But what do you mean with frontend and backend?

+See here: considering haskell, bla bla IO and we are an alternative monad.

+## Components

 <!-- , all the while being agnostic over the implemention of the backend via [type provider plugins]() and [function plugins](). -->